dvreeze/yaidom/docs/motivation.rst

 also offers a similar concise XPath-like syntax, but in a different way.
 It does require the user of Anti-XML to understand some (Anti-XML) concepts that have no relation to the "domain of XML", such as ``Group``

 Yaidom is less ambitious in this regard.
-In yaidom, the above XPath-like expression becomes:
+In yaidom, the above XPath-like expression becomes the following somewhat more verbose expression:
 ``"foo" \ "bar" flatMap { _ \ "baz" }``

 It could also be written using for-comprehensions, but, yes, this is more verbose than the XPath-like expression above.